quilime/openplayground/README.md

 # openplayground

-An LLM playground you can run on your laptop.
+An LLM playground.

-Forked from https://github.com/nat/openplayground, which appears to be abandoned.
-I've added more models and some cosmetic updates.
+Forked from https://github.com/nat/openplayground, I've added more default models and some cosmetic updates.
 Feel free to submit PR's.

 #### Features